Most people know what a manufacturer’s warranty is.

-An aftermarket auto warranty is the protection you put on your vehicle after your manufacturer’s warranty expires.
-The reason it is called an aftermarket auto warranty is because it can be placed on your vehicle anytime after the vehicle has been purchased.
+An aftermarket auto warranty is protection you put on your vehicle after your manufacturer’s warranty expires.
+The reason it is called an aftermarket auto warranty is that it can be placed on your vehicle anytime after the vehicle has been purchased.
 Meaning it was purchased after the vehicle was off the market (left the dealership).

 An aftermarket auto warranty is also known as an extended auto warranty, however, both of these terms are technically incorrect.
 The correct term for an aftermarket auto warranty is a vehicle service contract.
 Vehicle service contracts work similarly to the manufacturer’s warranty, covering parts, labor, and taxes for repairs.

 We’ve said it time and time again.
 And while we hate to sound like a broken record, we’ll say it again: everyone needs extended coverage.
 You may think you don’t need it, but you do.
 This isn’t to say that you can go without it because you can.
 When you decide to do so, be ready to face some ridiculously high repair bills.
 We’re not trying to scare you, we just want everyone to not have to worry about repair bills ever again.